coderefinery/git-intro/content/commits.md

 # Committing changes

-The first and most basic to do in Git is *record changes* using commits.
+The first and most basic task to do in Git is *record changes* using commits.
 In this part, we will record changes in two
-ways: on a branch (which supports multiple lines of work at once), and directly on the "main" branch.
+ways: on a new branch (which supports multiple lines of work at once), and directly on the "main" branch (which happens to be the default branch here).

 :::{objectives}
 * Record new changes to our own copy of the project.